4 Ways to Use Microsoft 365 for Remote Projects

 • Check tasks assigned in To Do or Planner.

-• Convert a flagged email into a task.
+• Convert flagged emails into tasks.

 Note: To Do replaces Outlook tasks for Microsoft 365 users.
 Task management for the desktop version of Outlook remains as is.